-- 3.2.
-Development Review and Approval Process - 3.2.1.
-Intent / Purpose: In order to encourage and support development in Volcano Heights, review and approval of proposed projects should be conducted as speedily as possible.
-As such, this Plan proposes several opportunities to streamline approval, despite the significant efforts needed to coordinate infrastructure for development in the short-term. - 3.2.2.
-Pre-Application Review Discussions (PRDs): As the first step in proposing a new development project, all potential applicants shall schedule and attend a discussion with the Planning Director or his/her designee.
-The Planning Department holds Pre-Application Review Discussions in order to provide informal guidance to property owners and/or developers during the conceptual design phase.
-These discussions are available for appointments on a weekly basis.
+- 3.2.2.
+Pre-Application Review Team (PRT) Discussions: Prior to submitting an application for a new development project, all potential applicants shall schedule and attend a discussion with the Planning Director or his/her designee.
+The Planning Department holds Pre-Application Review Team discussions weekly to provide informal guidance to property owners and/or developers during the conceptual design phase.
 This discussion will help determine whether major infrastructure will be needed, options for infrastructure planning and coordination, and opportunities for streamlining approvals.
 Based on conceptual plans, a staff planner may be assigned to the project to help applicants navigate necessary approval processes. - 3.2.3.
 Significant Infrastructure Coordination: Significant infrastructure is determined on a case-by-case basis but generally applies to a major street, drainage or utility facility, etc. that is necessary for the subject property as well as other nearby properties to develop.
-Applicants have two process options to coordinate significant infrastructure:
+Applicants have two process options to coordinate significant infrastructure: - (i) A Site Development Plan for Subdivision may be submitted to the Development Review Board (DRB).
+This submittal includes a Subdivision Improvement Agreement, which documents financial guarantees of funds available to provide infrastructure.
+The developer must provide evidence that adequate and appropriate coordination with private utilities has occurred and may be required to show evidence of coordination with nearby property owners for other necessary infrastructure.

-- (i) A Site Development Plan for Subdivision may be submitted to the Development Review Board (DRB).
-This submittal includes a Subdivision Improvement Agreement (SIA), which documents financial guarantees of funds available to provide infrastructure. - a.
-Once approved by the DRB, Site Plans for Subdivision for projects less than 5 acres may proceed directly to building permit. - b.
+- Once approved by the DRB, Site Plans for Subdivision for projects less than 5 acres may proceed directly to building permit. - b.
 Subject to approval by the DRB, Site Plans for Subdivision 5 acres or greater shall require a Site Plan for Building Permit, eligible for Administrative Review and Approval per Section 3.2.5 in this Plan.
 These site plans may be submitted concurrently. - (ii) Applications for a Special Assessment District (SAD), Tax Increment Development District (TIDD), or Public Improvement District (PID) may be submitted to the City Council for approval, per the following City Ordinances. - a.
 SAD: Albuquerque Code of Ordinances Section 6-8. - b.
 TIDD: Albuquerque Code of Ordinances Section 4-10. - c.
-PID: Albuquerque Code of Ordinances Section 6-9.
+PID: Albuquerque Code of Ordinances Section 6-9. - d.
+To the extent that these processes include planning for significant infrastructure and provide a financial mechanism to fund infrastructure improvements, applications that receive City Council approval are eligible for Administrative Approval of Site Development Plans for Building Permit.

-- d.
-Because these processes include planning for significant infrastructure and provide a financial mechanism to fund infrastructure improvements, that receive projects City Council approval are eligible for Administrative Approval of Site Development Plans for Building Permit. - 3.2.4.
-DRB Sketch Plan Review: All applicants shall schedule and attend a discussion with the DRB before submitting a Site Development Plan for Subdivision OR a Site Development Plan for Building Permit that requires infrastructure.
-The DRB holds weekly Sketch Plan Reviews for no fee. - 3.2.5.
-Administrative Review and Approval: Once infrastructure is either in place or coordinated with financial guarantees in place per Section 3.2.3 of this Plan, Site Development Plans for Building Permit that fully comply with all standards of the Plan shall be processed administratively by the Planning Director or his/her designee and proceed to building permit.
+- 3.2.4.
+DRB Sketch Plat Review: All applicants shall schedule and attend a discussion with the DRB before submitting a Site Development Plan for Subdivision or a Site Development Plan for Building Permit that requires infrastructure.
+The DRB holds weekly sketch plat reviews for no fee. - 3.2.5.
+Administrative Review and Approval: Once infrastructure is either in place or coordinated with financial guarantees in place per Section 3.2.3 of this Plan, Site Development Plans for Building Permit that fully comply with all standards of the Plan shall be processed administratively by the Planning Director or his/her designee and, if approved, proceed to building permit.